MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-collab-assess.md

 Before you can run the queries and populate the dashboard in Power BI, you must:

-* Be assigned the role of [Analyst](../use/user-roles.md) in Workplace Analytics.
+* Be assigned the role of [Analyst](../use/user-roles.md) in the advanced insights app.
 * Have the latest version of Power BI Desktop installed.
 If you have an earlier version of Power BI installed, uninstall it before installing the new version.
 Then go to [Get Power BI Desktop](https://www.microsoft.com/p/power-bi-desktop/9ntxr16hnw1t?activetab=pivot:overviewtab) to download and install the latest version.

 ## Set up the dashboard

 >[!Note]
->This dashboard is currently only available in English and will only work with data generated from the English version of Workplace Analytics.
+>This dashboard is currently only available in English and will only work with data generated from the English version of the advanced insights app.
 Before running the required query, confirm or change the browser language to **en-us** in the app's URL: <https://workplaceanalytics.office.com/en-us/Home/>

-1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Query designer**.
+1. In [the app](https://workplaceanalytics.office.com/), select **Analyze** > **Query designer**.
 2. In **Create** > **Featured templates**, select **Ways of working assessment** to see the required setup steps, and then in step 2, select **Set up**.
 3. When prompted, confirm the following settings: